Anthony-Hackman/Pydex/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) ![License](https://img.shields.io/github/license/Anthony-Hackman/pokedex_cli)

-**Pokédex CLI** a Python-based command-line tool that retrieves and displays detailed information about Pokémon using data from the [PokéAPI](https://pokeapi.co/).
+**Pokédex CLI** a Python based command line tool that retrieves and displays detailed information about Pokémon using data from the [PokéAPI](https://pokeapi.co/).
 The application supports queries by both name and ID, returning a readable output in the terminal.

 **DexUI**: A User Interface (UI) created using logic from app.py, with populated data by pokeapi/fetch.py.